objcio/articles/2014-07-08-sandbox-scripting.md

 That's a great solution for scripts written by a customer.
 They can open that folder and edit their scripts in any way they see fit.

 But sometimes you'll want to help the end user install scripts that you've written.
-Chances are you're a better programmer than your average customer and you can write code that make your app work a lot better with their apps.
+Chances are you're a better programmer than your average customer and you can write code that makes your app work a lot better with their apps.
 The natural place to put your own scripts is in the application bundle, but how do you get scripts into the user's scripts folder?

 The solution here is to get permission to write into that folder.
 In Xcode, you need to update your app's Capabilities under App Sandbox > File Access to "User Selected File to Read/Write".
 Again, user intent is the guiding factor here, they're giving you permission to add scripts to their folder: